Sada Nahimana: Professional

 She defeated former top-10 player Kristina Mladenovic at the 2022 ITS Cup in Olomouc.

-Nahimana made her singles WTA Tour debut at the 2023 Morocco Open, becoming the first Burundian in a WTA tournament main draw.
+Nahimana made her singles WTA Tour debut at the 2023 Morocco Open in Rabat, becoming the first Burundian in a WTA tournament main draw.
 She lost to Jana Fett in the first round.

 Nahimana qualified for the 2025 Rabat Grand Prix and defeated wildcard entrant Aya El Aouni in the first round to become the first player from Burundi to win a WTA Tour main-draw match.
 Nahimana lost in the second round to 10th seed Jéssica Bouzas Maneiro, in three sets.

+At the 2026 Morocco Open in Rabat, she defeated Ajla Tomljanović recording her first win over a top-100 player.